Naomi Campbell's work explores sense and perception in art and science. Her recent sculptures and installations look at biodiversity of food.

-Her recent work with Columbia University’s neuroscience lab and its studies with genetic engineering has helped her expand her ongoing investigation into the role of perception in engineering our food and the concerns surrounding global food crisis and sustainability.
-Campbell's resulting work explores the fear, loss, power and fragility in our lives and the natural world.
+Her recent work with Columbia University’s neuroscience lab and its studies with genetic engineering has helped her expand her ongoing investigation into the role of perception in our lives.
+Campbell's resulting installations explore the fear, loss, power and fragility associated with the ecological environment in the natural world.

 "I am always looking for something more to be said, something that points to dialogue and questions where we are."